Hi-tech trackers will play big role in fitness in 2015 - experts

 Strength training and group personal training were also among the top 10 identified for 2015.

-Lisa Wheeler, director of group fitness development at Equinox, the national chain of fitness centres, said the popularity of short, intense workouts paved the way for an increased emphasis on recovery.
+Lisa Wheeler, director of group fitness development at Equinox, the national chain of fitness centers, said the popularity of short, intense workouts paved the way for an increased emphasis on recovery.

 “The last years it’s been (about) going as fast and hard as you can,” she said.
 “Now, we’re seeing recovery time built into classes and recovery days, which provide fitness experts and healthcare providers with valuable information.